 City Council Support

-Prepares the agendas, synopsis, and minutes of the City Council, Housing Authority, and Finance Authority meetings and attends all meetings.
+Prepares the agendas, synopsis, and minutes of the City Council, Housing Authority, and Finance Authority meetings and manages the videostreaming of those meetings.

-Manages the processing/follow-up of all items approved by the City Council, through coordination with various agencies, departments and timelines.
+Manages the processing/follow-up of all items approved by the City Council, coordinating with various agencies, departments and timelines.

 Designated by the United States Department of State as a Passport Application Acceptance Agency.